nikolanovoselec/m365-mcp-server/mcp-remote-connector/README.md

 5. **Click "Connect"**
 6. **Complete OAuth authentication** when prompted

 That's it!
-Your Microsoft 365 tools will be available in Claude.
+Your Microsoft 365 tools will be available in your MCP client.

 ## Alternative Setup (JSON Configuration)